Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Central Dihua Street

 A few steps north of Xiahai City God Temple, there’s an ice cream shop called 枝仔冰城 (#69, Dihua Street) that claims to have the oldest Popsicles in Taiwan.
-Banana ice cream bars are their signature item (watch for their banana-shaped sign), but the mango ones are really good too!
+Banana ice cream bars are their signature item (watch for their banana-shaped sign), but the mango ones are really good too; perfect for summer in Taiwan!

 Next, head west down lane 72, directly across from Xiahai City God Temple.
 At the end of the lane, on Xining North Rd., you’ll see Nadou Theater (納豆劇場), which stages traditional Taiwanese puppet theater performances.